So, you’re an Italian media hound.

 “Catturandi” is not only an intense and gripping show, but it’s a great option for learning political vocabulary and police lingo in Italian.

-Furthermore, the actors use various levels of formality when they’re speaking depending on whether they’re talking to lawyers, judges or the mafia members, and this is a great way for learners to hear the differences in formal and informal language in Italian.
+Furthermore, the actors use various levels of formality when they’re speaking depending on whether they’re talking to lawyers, judges or the mafia members, which is a great way for learners to hear the differences between formal and informal language in Italian.

-A bit like Italy’s answer to “Modern Family,” “Come Fai Sbagli” (How to Do Wrong) follows two families as they cope with modern life.
-The series is a perfect mixture of humor and drama, and it sums up what it’s like to raise children in today’s day and age, happiness and sadness combined.
+A bit like Italy’s answer to “Modern Family,” “Come Fai Sbagli” (“How to Do Wrong”) follows two families as they cope with modern life.
+The series is a perfect mixture of humor and drama, and it sums up what it’s like to raise children in today’s day and age, both the positive and negative sides of it.

 If you’re a fan of lighthearted sitcoms with the perfect sprinkling of heart, then this show is definitely a good pick for you.
-This show is also a great way to see Italian spoken from many demographics: from the parents, the children and even the moody teenagers who, of course, want to distance themselves from their parents as much as possible.
+It’s also a great way to see Italian spoken from many demographics: from the parents, the children and even the moody teenagers who, of course, want to distance themselves from their parents as much as possible.

 It’s an excellent resource for informal Italian, idioms and even Italian pop culture knowledge.

 As predicted, hilarity ensues ranging from great situational humor to just awkward situations between a 50-year-old man and 20-year-olds.
-This show is great to learn the “trendy” language spoken by millennials in Italy, and it’s also a great way to learn about the realities of life in Italy right now.
+This show is great for learning the “trendy” language spoken by millennials in Italy, and it’s also a great way to learn about the realities of life in Italy in modern times.

-Even though the show is hilarious, it touches on real issues like love, unemployment, financial instability and uncertainty.
+Even though the show is hilarious, it touches on real issues like love, unemployment, financial instability and the uncertainty of life.

-Now that you have your options, get out there and binge!
+Now that you have your options for Italian TV shows to learn with, get out there and binge!

 Just make sure you have all your other tasks out of the way first…